jmchandonia/CORAL/README.md

 reproducible data analysis.

-This software was developed at the Berkeley Lab by Pavel S. Novichkov, John-Marc Chandonia, Charles Trenholm, and Adam P. Arkin.
+This software was developed at the Berkeley Lab by Pavel S. Novichkov, John-Marc Chandonia, Charles DeVilholm, and Adam P. Arkin.

-CORAL Prototype Implementation (CORAL) Copyright (c) 2021, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+CORAL Prototype Implementation (CORAL) Copyright (c) 2021-2023, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
 All rights reserved.